 As you prepare to launch your influencer marketing campaign on Snapchat, keep the following tips in mind.

 1: When approaching influencers, be respectful and unambiguous

 Approach Snapchat influencers based on their communication preferences, whether it be via e-mail or telephone.
-Most influencers will explicitly state how to contact them on their Twitter or LinkedIn profiles.
+Most influencers will explicitly state how to contact them on their X, formerly Twitter or LinkedIn profiles.
 From there, introduce your brand, the purpose of your outreach, and your project as a whole.

 “Create an outreach message that defines your brand’s unique position.
 It will differentiate your company from the other brands contacting the same influencer,” says Matthew Kinsman, founder of Base Creative.